 - (iii) On March 10, 2025, Thermax Chemical Solutions Private Limited (TCSPL), a wholly owned subsidiary of the Company, entered into a Share Subscription and Shareholders Agreement with Oswaldo Cruz Química Indústria E Comércio LTDA, Brazil (OCQ).
 The newly formed entity, Fortmax Chemicals India Private Limited (FCIPL) will engage in the manufacturing, trading, marketing, and sale of specialty chemicals and products within the Permitted Territories.
 TCSPL will hold a majority stake of 51% in the new company, while OCQ will hold the remaining 49%.
 On April 11, 2025, FCIPL has been incorporated with Authorised Share Capital of Rs.
 15 and paidup capital of Rs.
 4.59. - 46.
 During the previous year, the site of one of the step down subsidiairy i.e., First Energy 4 Private Limited the site was hit by unprecedented torrential rain around mid December 2023 resulting in submerging of the project site.
 The management has performed assessment of losses incurred on account of this event.
 Modules worth Rs.
-109.25 were also submerged under water, but a substantial portion of these modules were subsequently operational and there was no sign of any physical damage except for a few modules.
-The Management had filed for an insurance claim for total loss inclusive of modules cost amounting to Rs.
-117 which was later revised to Rs.
-74. The insurance company had acknowledged the intimation of claim and had confirmed that the property and the event are covered under the policy.
+109.25 there was no sign of any physical damage except for a few modules.
+The Management had filed for an insurance company had acknowledged the intimation of claim and had confirmed that the property and the event are covered under the policy.
 Further the Insurance Company had remitted Rs.
 10 (March 31, 2024: Rs.
-10) as on account payment.
-The expense of Rs.
-3.39 (March 31, 2024: Rs.
-3.39) pertaining to damage was accounted for as repairs and maintenance cost in the books of account and the corresponding insurance claim income of Rs.
-3.23 (March 31, 2024: Rs.3.23) was recognised based on management's assessment of insurance claim being virtually certain.
+10) as on certain.
 The discussion with insurance company for ascertainment of damage is still ongoing.